MicrosoftDocs/customer-insights/topics/python.md

     ```

     > [!NOTE]
-    > Replace the `x.y.z` with the version number found in the decompressed file
+    > Replace the `x.y.z` with the version number found in the decompressed file.

 3. Initialize the SDK: